| LIFE AT WSU | LGBTQ+ Pride

 Technically, I was out long before I began working at Worcester State.
 The difference about Worcester State verses other employers, is that I made it a point to never go back in when I got here.
 It could have been because I was a bit older, I had more life experience, or that I was a now a mother.
 I suppose it was all of those things combined and then some.
 The point is, I needed a lot of years and a lot of experiences to reach the point where I saw that there was a lot more to me than sexual orientation.

 When I started at WSU, I made sure to remember to see all of myself everyday.
 Sexual orientation doesn't make a person good (or bad) at their job.
 It's a non-factor.
-So instead, I focused on all of the other things I am that contribute to my work - kind, professional, equitable, honest, knowledgeable, reliable, etc. I make it a point to be all of those things to the best of ability everyday.
+So instead, I focused on all of the other things I am that contribute to my work - kind, professional, equitable, honest, knowledgeable, reliable, etc. I make it a point to be all of those things to the best of my ability everyday.
 I focused on the things that will make my daughter proud of me someday.
 My sexual orientation is not a flaw.
 It saddens me that at one point in my life I wasn't strong enough to see it any other way.
 It's another piece of my story that drives me forward, and has led me to actively living a fulfilling life in a way I never thought possible.

 My favorite part about working at Worcester State is that I get to spend my work days with a lot of truly wonderful people.
 I appreciate that I feel comfortable coming to work everyday.
 I don't feel the need to question whether or not I belong here.
 I've felt like I've belonged since my very first day.
 It's nice not to have to waste brainpower analyzing each interaction I have, wondering if mentioning "my wife" might cause judgment, a sideways glare or some other reaction leaving me on the receiving end of something very uncomfortable.
 I want to be judged on how I perform the responsibilities of my job.
 At WSU, I've always felt that to be the case.